jbonato1/ASTRA/README.md

 - In model folder there is the DNN developed and used for benchmarking

 ### pipelines
-In this folder there are pipelines used to perform experiments described in the paper
+In this folder there are the pipelines used to perform benchmarks described in the paper on dataset D1,D2,D3

 ## Zip_mask